cyberplanner/code_exercises/exercises/decimal_zip.md

 * the fourth digit of C is the second digit of B;
 * etc...

-If one of the integers A and B runs out of digits, the remaining digits of the other integer are appended to the result.
+When one of the integers A and B runs out of digits, the remaining digits of the other integer are appended to the result.

 The decimal representation of 0 is "0".